aws/aws-sdk-js-v3/UPGRADING.md

   - **v3**: **Deprecated**.
 SDK _always_ injects the hostname prefix when necessary.
 - [`httpOptions`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#httpOptions-property)

   A set of options to pass to the low-level HTTP request.
-These options are aggregated differently in V3.
+These options are aggregated differently in v3.
 You can configure them by supplying a new `requestHandler`.
 Here's the example of setting http options in Node.js runtime.
-You can find more in [v3 reference](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/classes/_aws_sdk_node_http_handler.nodehttphandler-1.html).
+You can find more in [v3 reference for NodeHttpHandler](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/classes/_aws_sdk_node_http_handler.nodehttphandler-1.html).

+  All v3 requests use HTTPS by default.
+You only need to provide custom httpsAgent.

   ```javascript
   const { Agent } = require("https");